Wharton Global Youth Program

 Wharton Global High School Investment Competition

 The Wharton Global High School Investment Competition is a free, experiential investment challenge for high school students (9th to 12th grade) and teachers.
-Students work in teams of four to seven, guided by a teacher as their advisor, and have access to an online stock market simulator.
+Students work in teams of four to six, guided by a teacher as their advisor, and have access to an online stock market simulator.
 Together, they learn about strategy-building, teamwork, communication, risk, diversification, company and industry analysis, and many other aspects of investing.

 News & Articles